-Some states and even school districts have restrictions on when, if, and how young transgender people can receive gender affirming care or express who they are.
-Different states havedifferent requirements for transitioning, especially if you aren't 18 yet.
+Are you interested in surgery or legally changing your name?
+Do you just want others to see you as your real gender?
+Different states have different requirements for transitioning, especially if you aren't 18 yet.
+Some states allow people to identify as 'x', or non-binary, instead of male or female, while others don't.
 It's important to find out what transitioning is like where you live.
 Pronouns are words others use to refer to us.
 For example, you could say "My sister went to the store" or you could say "She went to the store".

-Typically 'she/her' are used for women while "he/him" are used for men.
+Typically 'she/ her' are used for women while "he/him" are used for men.
 Non-binary people may use "they/them".
 It's important to ask what pronouns someone wants and only to use those.